Shipping Decarbonization

 Considering the interests are enormous, as linked with the global energy dilemma, the result of decarbonisation in general and in shipping will certainly be reflected in the global economy and the geopolitical equilibrium.
 As such, this is a topic deserving great attention.

-I am not discussing the installation of nuclear reactors on board because, in case this will ever happen, it will be a very long shot.
+We are not discussing the installation of nuclear reactors on board because, in case this will ever happen, it will be a very long shot.
 I am also not discussing carbon capture on board because, if this will happen, it will be the easiest and most straight-forward solution leaving the logistics and the use of fossil fuel unaltered.

 In the short term, we have to concentrate on fuel and operational efficiency.
 We must monitor and follow all developments in decarbonisation including obtaining experience in liquid gas fuel burning and transportation; the majority of the fuel of the future (ammonia, hydrogen, methanol) and, in the case of CO2 as a cargo, belong to the family of liquid gas.